Ronnie Lee: Beliefs

 Lee has written that animal liberation requires widespread, radical changes in the way human beings live.

 Current activism

 Lee is reported to maintain a low profile in England.
 His participation in the animal liberation movement includes making public statements in response to news stories about ALF actions, expressing views that are frequently more militant than those expressed officially by the Animal Liberation Press Office.
 For example, he issued a statement in 2001 openly condoning an armed assault on an executive of Huntingdon Life Sciences, the subject of an international animal-rights campaign called Stop Huntingdon Animal Cruelty (SHAC), which ALF activists are believed to be involved in.

-In 2008, Lee expressed regret that when active he had sought to target properties and institutions involved in animal abuse rather than the individuals.
-He stated that had he had his time again he would now target individuals he perceived as animal abusers, in their own homes as opposed to their places of work.
-Lee also put in an appearance in disguise in the 2006 documentary about the ALF 'Behind the Mask' where he again expressed radical views about violence towards people he perceived as animal abusers.
+Ronnie Lee put in an appearance in disguise in the 2006 documentary about the ALF 'Behind the Mask' where he again expressed radical views about violence towards people he perceived as animal abusers.
 Under the pseudonym of Tony Peters, Lee founded the anti greyhound racing group Greyhound Action, which folded in 2011.